FumiyaShibusawa/kubernetes-sample/README.md

 # Kubernetes-sample

-This is a sample repo where I play around Kubernetes with a simple Rails application on Docker container.
+This is a sample repo where I play around with Kubernetes with a simple Rails application on Docker container.

 ## Set up